nathantippy/PureFAT/README.md

         import static com.ociweb.purefat.PureFAT.*;

 Assign a simple label to a primitive value in the audit trail.
+NOTE: Labels must be unique within the project (see Roadmap for future plans).

         Double rpm = audit(0d, "initial");

 Add expression evaluation to the audit trail.
 The first argument to the audit method is just the computed value as it would be computed normally.
-The second argument is a label and the third is an SLF4j formatted template for the expression.
+The second argument is a unique label and the third is an SLF4j formatted template for the expression.
 Note that {} is used for each input value to the expression.
 Also note that it is recommended to surround these templates with () in order to ensure the correct order of precedence when one gets inserted into another.
 Lastly all the needed input values are passed in, these should be boxed by previous calls to audit in order to produce the most helpful audit trails.

         rpm = audit(samplesPerMinute / (double) samplesPerRevolution,
                     "rpm",